Valhalla train crash: Theories and issues

-Some area residents suggested the crossing itself was the problem.
+Some residents of the area suggested the crossing itself was the problem.
 County Executive Rob Astorino, who said his commute takes him through that area, called the intersections and turns "very confusing for drivers".
 Lance Sexton, a Manhattan resident who commutes to the area to assemble electronic equipment, described using it to The New York Times: "[C]oming down the hill of the cemetery, you have to put the brakes on earlier ...
 There's a bank there that always collects water, making it even more dangerous."
 He also said he and his coworkers often complained about how quickly the train came after the gates went down, gates which had been installed after a 1984 crash killed a van driver.
 "How safe is that crossing—for this to happen again?" that victim's sister asked the newspaper.

-While the crossing had undergone upgrades in recent years, including brighter lights and an additional sign warning passing drivers not to stop on the tracks, in 2009 another upgrade, which would have added a sign with flashing lights 100–200 ft up the road west of the tracks was not installed.
+The crossing had undergone upgrades in recent years, including brighter lights and an additional sign warning passing drivers not to stop on the tracks.
+But an upgrade planned for 2009, which would have added a sign with flashing lights 100–200 ft up the road west of the tracks, was not installed.
 "It's way too early to be guessing about what could have or couldn't have made a difference," said a spokesman for the New York State Department of Transportation.

-Three days later, the NTSB investigators announced that all safety features at the crossing—the gate, the train's horn, and a sign 65 ft away warning drivers not to stop on the tracks—were in good working order and had functioned properly at the time of the accident.
+Three days later, the NTSB investigators announced that all safety features at the crossing—the gate, its flashing lights, the train's horn, and a sign 65 ft away warning drivers not to stop on the tracks—were in good working order and had functioned properly at the time of the accident.
 The gates had gone down 39 seconds before the train reached the crossing, they said, meaning Brody had spent almost that amount of time inside them.
 They next focused on whether she was familiar with the road and whether she was using a phone at the time; later her cellphone records showed the call to her husband that had ended six minutes before the accident, during which, he said, she had told him that she was unsure of where she was.